Learn how the professionals select and seamlessly edit vocal takes

 It doesn't matter, it's just a home base.

-Now I'm gonna list to this playlist, which is officially at this point, my record.
+Now I'm gonna listen to this playlist, which is officially at this point, my record.

 And see if there's something I can make better.